MajidMehrnia/Electromechanical-Systems-Engineering/README.md

 The complete executable models and the underlying management tool is available below:

 * Access the simulation files in the [Simulation](input_data) and [Results](results) directories.

+This Simscape Data Inspector plot illustrates the transient current waveform ($i_1$) for the DC-DC converter block over a long-term simulation profile of $2.5 \times 10^4\text{ s}$.
+The time-series response captures steady-state current draw baseline around $0.8\text{ A}$ to $1.0\text{ A}$ interrupted by periodic high-amplitude current spikes reaching up to $2.5\text{ A}$.
+These dynamic current transients represent cyclic peak power demands from auxiliary low-voltage loads and dynamic charging events within the power distribution network.
+Analyzing these current profiles is critical for evaluating component electrical stress, conductor sizing, and thermal dissipation management under representative driving scenarios.

 <img width="1918" height="793" alt="9-6" src="https://github.com/user-attachments/assets/8eaf0f07-25ab-4d4c-a1bc-33c3a1c1ec37" />